WilliamHirst/IN4200/Project2/Image Denoising/README.md

 # Image Denoising
 In this folder you will find 3 folders; serial_code, parallel_code and Funcs.
-Note, to run the code the folder "simple-jpeg"<br>
+Note, to run the code, make sure the folder "simple-jpeg"<br>
-must be placed inside this folder next to the other three. <br>
+is placed inside this folder next to the other three. <br>

 Serial code contains a makefile, the main file which runs the code and an image ("mona_lisa_noisy").
 The make file has 6 functions.
 Two functions compile and make all necassary functions, both in simple-jpeg, in Funcs and in <br>